Reds vs. Angels Player Props Betting Odds

-Shohei Ohtani and Spencer Steer are among the players with prop bets available when the Los Angeles Angels and the Cincinnati Reds play at Angel Stadium of Anaheim on Tuesday (first pitch at 9:38 PM ET).
+Oddsmakers have set player props for Spencer Steer and others when the Los Angeles Angels host the Cincinnati Reds at Angel Stadium of Anaheim on Wednesday at 4:07 PM ET.

 Bet on this matchup or its props with BetMGM!